-If you've climbed everything else on Elephant Rock or are into hard, thin mantle moves, certainly check out Where Egos Sore.
+If you've climbed everything else on Elephant Rock or are into hard, thin mantle moves, certainly check out the second pitch of Where Egos Sore

-Clip a fourth bolt while moving left into a small pod and a good rest before the crux bulge.
-Move up, clip the perfectly placed fifth bolt at the bulge.
+The second pitch involves moving left into a small pod and a good rest before the crux bulge.
+Move up, clip the perfectly placed bolt at the bulge.
 Paw and grunt your way through the crux mantle move on slopers and poor feet.
 Let out a sigh of relief and cruise 5.10- terrain past a couple more bolts to the anchor.
 A single 70 meter rope will get you down but just barely--tie knots in the ends of the rope.

-The far right end of the north side of Elephant Rock.
-Look for the big, bomber homemade hangers up a green face.
+On the far right end of the north side of Elephant Rock, look for a line of bolts up a green face.